glimpse-editor/glimpse-editor.github.io/content/about.md

 All other installation mechanisms for Linux are considered "community supported".
 That means we do not have any say about how they are built, packaged or maintained.
 We link to them, but if you raise bug tickets with us we may direct you back to those sources instead.

 We recommend Linux/BSD distribution package maintainers mark `gimp` and `glimpse` packages as conflicts for the time being.
-We intend to resolve those conflicts in Glimpse Image Editor 0.3.0 (expected July 2021) by standardizing on the `glimpse-editor` command, updating the manual pages and refactoring `libgimp` to `libglimpse`.
-You can track progress here: [#320](https://github.com/glimpse-editor/Glimpse/issues/320)

 [Return to top](#contents)